 - conducting an effective job search

-Career advisers and student career ambassadors offer assistance without an appointment during our Drop-in hours.
+Career advisors and student career ambassadors offer assistance without an appointment during our Drop-in hours.
 Drop-in advising allows students to get assistance with a resume, cover letter, personal statement or receive answers to basic questions about their career options.
 If your student is reluctant about visiting our office, encourage them to visit us during Drop-Ins to learn more about our services.
 A drop-in visit is often the first step for students in developing their career plan.

-Every VCU student has access to HireVCURams, the university’s career development portal.
+Every VCU student has access to Handshake, the university’s career development portal.
 With their personal account, students can search and apply for jobs, create a resume, make a career advising appointment or view a list of upcoming career events.

 Programs and career fairs